 Remarks Contains a short string identifying the device and any pertinent information about it.

-This is a short version of DeviceDescription and should be limited to 30 characters.
+This is a condensed version of DeviceDescription and should be limited to 30 characters.

 DeviceName will typically be used to identify the device in an application message box, where the full description is too verbose.
 A sample DeviceName string is: